Rowan (Mountain Ash)

 Native to Britain, Europe, Asia Minor, the Caucasus and Western Siberia; introduced to North America and New Zealand.

-Habitat and Distribution
+Habitat and distribution

 It prefers rocky places, glens and mountain riversides; also grown as an ornamental tree in parks and gardens.

-Parts Used for Food
+Parts used for food

 Largely berries, but the bark, twigs, buds, flowers, leaves and sap are also edible.
 See cautions below.

-Harvest Time
+Harvest time

 A deciduous tree, fruiting August to November.

-Food Uses of Rowan or Mountain Ash
+Food uses of Rowan

 The berries can be used to make jams, jellies, conserves, marmalades, vinegar, wines, spirits, confectionery, ketchup, pies and soups.